0cjs/sedoc/8bit/pc-8001/floppy.md

     C0  non-ASCII format, read-after-write

 Clusters are 8 sectors (2 KB) in size.
-The FAT is an array with an entry for each cluster, containing one of the following values:
+The FAT is an array with an entry for each cluster, and appears to be interleaved between sides 1 and 2 (on double-sided disks).
+Each entry contains one of the following values:

     00-9F   Cluster in use.
 Value is the next cluster number.
     C1-C8   Last cluster in file.
 Bits 0-3 are number of sectors used